samsquire/ideas2/README.md

 # 11. Additive GUIs

+GUIs can be represented as a commutative set of statements.
 Represent the commands that generate GUIs as a monotonically increasing set of statements about the GUI and declaratively render a GUI based on propositions of widgets in relationship to one another.
 Has the property of being able to extend existing GUIs by simply making more statements.
 See http://github.com/samsquire/additive-guis Imagine if a set of tweets could render a GUI.

 # 12. Recommended music for webpage